Categories

 Maintaining Cleanliness

 A clean and sanitary environment is crucial for preventing diseases and parasites among your chickens.
-Regularly clean the coop, remove soiled coop bedding, and replenish it with fresh bedding material.
+Regularly clean the coop, remove soiled chicken coop bedding, and replenish it with fresh bedding material.
 Provide dust baths for your chickens to help them control external parasites like mites and lice.

 Preventing and Treating Common Illnesses